sieis/eamonn-hashnode-backups/cl1pp3n1y01lw8znv9kglcvjl.md

 ### A Word of Caution

-After completing 70% of the certificate, I encountered issues logging back in to finish it.
-I've had to delete the container and start from scratch. **If you work on this certificate while it's in Beta, I recommend leaving it open in your browser from start to finish.**
+After completing 70% of the project, I encountered issues logging back in to finish it.
+I've had to delete the container and start from scratch. **If you work on this certificate while it's in Beta, I recommend leaving each project open in your browser from start to finish.**

 ## Mario Database